Preparing your stay

 Should the policy not be written in Spanish or English, it is mandatory to produce a legalized translation in Spanish.

-In general terms these are the minimum guarantees that should be covered by your personal insurance policy during the whole duration of your stay at the UC:
+In general terms these are the recommended minimum guarantees that should be covered by your personal insurance policy during the whole duration of your stay at the UC:

 Death or permanent disability: up to € 50,000